Aarushaggarwal-theone/TASK-FORCE-TRYOUTS-STARTER/README.md

 ## Introduction

 Welcome to **Task Force**, where your coding skills will be tested in building a secure, functional, and well-documented **Recipe CRUD API**.
 This task challenges you to create an API that allows authenticated users to manage recipes in a SQLite database.
 You will need to ensure proper API key-based authentication and safeguard the API against SQL injection attacks.
-Additionally, you will write unit tests to verify that your implementation meets all the requirements.
+Additionally, we have written unit tests to verify that your implementation meets all the requirements.

 Your API should be capable of the following:
 - **CRUD Operations**: Create, Read, Update, and Delete recipes.